ddev/ddev/docs/content/users/extend/database-types.md

 DDEV supports many versions of the MariaDB, MySQL, and PostgreSQL database servers.

+The following database types are currently supported:

+- MariaDB 5.5-10.8 and 10.11
+- MySQL 5.5-8.0
+- Postgres 9-16

-The default database type is MariaDB, and the default version is currently 10.11, but you can use MariaDB versions 5.5-10.8 and 10.11, MySQL 5.5-8.0, and Postgres 9-16.
-(New LTS versions of each of these are typically added soon after release.
-The very old versions are kept for compatibility with older projects.)
+The default database type is MariaDB, and the default version is currently 10.11.
+New LTS versions of each of these are typically added soon after they are released.
+The very old versions are kept for compatibility with older projects.

 You could set these using the [`ddev config`](../usage/commands.md#config) command like this: